apsk14/rdmpy/README.md

 ## UPDATES:
 * [April 2025] MAJOR UPDATE!
   * Our paper is officially published in [Nature Methods](https://www.nature.com/articles/s41592-025-02684-5).
-  * The codebase has been updated to accomodat the latest depdendency updates.
+  * The codebase has been updated to accomodate the latest depdendency updates.
 See the updated package versioning below.
   * RDMPY will become pip installable this week!
   * Please don't hesistate to reach out with any bug finds or desired features.
 We will continue to create new releases every few months
 * [November 2024] MAJOR UPDATE!